GCP Connection Scanning Configuration

 3.2 Create a Service Account with Required Permissions

-Perform the following steps to create a Google Cloud IAM Service Account in the project to be scanned:
+Perform the following steps to create a Google Cloud IAM Service Account using the predefined viewer roles in the project to be scanned:

 1. Log in to the Google Cloud Console.